Derive the posterior distribution for a model.

 Try"nlminb"

-, and if that fails, retart from the value where"nlminb"
+, and if that fails, restart from the parameter values where"nlminb"

 stopped, using"BFGS"